33 Abundant Life in the Eternal City

 Yuri smiled as he saw the two men strolling around the garden, arm in arm, as he arranged the bread rolls on the table.
 Just then, someone cleared their throat behind him.
 Turning around he saw a tall man with a newly trimmed beard and short black hair.
 It took Yuri a moment to realise he was looking at Angush.

 Angush stood there, clearly nervous, waiting for Yuri to speak.
 Yuri felt a flush of shame – this was a man he had violently assaulted – and then the thought flashed through his mind that Angush might have come to take revenge.
-But as Yuri took a deep breath and felt the pure air of Zion in his lungs, peace spread through his body.
+But as Yuri took a deep breath and felt the pure air of the City in his lungs, peace spread through his body.

 The moment was awkward; neither man could deny that.
 They stood, each hesitating to be the first to offer a handshake, but the momentary tension was broken by Johan and Wilhelm’s voices and laughter as they walked nearby.
 Yuri slowly extended his hand and Angush grasped it, letting out a relieved and grateful breath.